 Our efforts to determine the mine or location of origin of the necessary Conflict Minerals in our products that are DRC conflict undeterminable with the greatest possible specificity consisted of the due diligence measures described in this Report.
 In particular, because independent third party audit programs validate whether sufficient evidence exists regarding country, mine and/or location of origin of the conflict minerals that the audited smelter facilities have processed, we relied on the information made available by such programs for the smelters in our supply chain.
 Although we have requested that all of the suppliers in our supply chain identify the smelter where the necessary Conflict Minerals are sourced and declare to us whether or not that smelter received a "conflict free" designation by any independent third party audit program, not all of such suppliers have done so or able to do so.
-Consequently, we were unable to ascertain the country of origin and/or chain of custody of all necessary Conflict Minerals processed by facilities that contribute to certain of our Products because, for this reporting period, (1) certain smelter facilities identified by our suppliers in our supply chain had not yet received a "conflict free" designation from an independent third party audit program, (2) certain suppliers in our supply chain had not requests for country of origin or chain of custody information on the smelters that they source from, or (3) certain suppliers in our supply chain did not have contact details available to establish communication to request country of origin or chain of custody information from the underlying smelter.
+Consequently, we were unable to ascertain the country of origin and/or chain of custody of all necessary Conflict Minerals processed by facilities that contribute to certain of our Products because, for this reporting period, (1) certain smelter facilities identified by our suppliers in our supply chain had not yet received a "conflict free" designation from an independent third party audit program, (2) certain suppliers in our supply chain did not respond to our requests for country of origin or chain of custody information to request country of origin or chain of custody information from the underlying smelter.